 - 110 multiple-choice questions

-- Computer-based, sat at a Pearson VUE test centre or via online proctoring
+- Computer-based, at a Pearson VUE test centre or via online proctoring (webcam + room scan)

 - Closed-book.
-No calculators beyond the on-screen one
+No physical calculators: the on-screen calculator is available

 - 4 answer choices per question; one correct